I Own My House Outright and Want a Loan: Is It Possible? | 2025

 Step 7: Close the loan

-If you opt for a HELOC, you’ll have access to a revolving credit line, using your home as collateral.
-Unlike a lump sum, you can draw funds as needed up to a certain limit and only pay interest on the amount you use.
+If you opt for a HELOC, you’ll have a revolving credit line secured by your home, allowing you to draw funds as needed up to a limit and only pay interest on the amount used.

-Alternatives to getting a loan on a home you own
+Alternatives to getting a loan on a house you own outright

 Verify your eligibility.
 Start here

-“You may already have enough savings for a down payment without tapping into your equity,” says Jon Meyer, loan expert and licensed MLO.
+“You may already have enough savings for a down payment without tapping into your equity,” says loan expert Jon Meyer.

 Interest rates for second homes

-If you’re using cash from your equity to buy another home, make sure you understand how interest rates work on a vacation home, second home, and investment property.
+If you’re using cash from your equity to buy another home, make sure you understand how interest rates work on vacation homes, second homes, and investment properties.

 Check your loan options.
 Start here